As an artist and an arts educator, Donna enjoys sharing her knowledge about art.

-In 2004, I first saw Connie Hayes’s paintings in a solo exhibition at the Farnsworth Art Museum in Rockland, Maine.
+I first saw Connie Hayes’s paintings at a solo exhibition in 2004 at the Farnsworth Art Museum in Rockland, Maine.
 I was immediately taken with her bold use of color and composition to create unique views of the small towns and unseen places in Maine.
 Known for her colorful landscapes, Connie Hayes’s paintings beautifully depict the quiet moments of daily life.

 About Connie Hayes